Firstly, not too much sand

 Spread some mulch or hay to avoid drying out.
 Dragon fruits love having a layer of organic matter on top.
 Over time, the hay decomposes, becoming a nutritious top soil for the dragon fruit plants.
 Other organic materials like chicken manure also work.
 It has high potassium that works great for the fruiting stage.

-What dragon fruits don't like
+What soil dragon fruits don't really like

 If the soil in your area is muddy, try create ponds or ditches in lower-lying areas so the excess water can runoff.
 Straw works really well as a deep mulch layer on top.
 These loose materials allow water to run through easily & can enrich the soil.

 pH for dragon fruit plants